What is BeAware and how to get rid of it

 The BeAware adware itself is not so harmful as viruses or ransomware.
 Still, having it on your Mac might be potentially dangerous for system safety.

 Once installed, BeAware starts displaying a warning ‘Update required’ message, asking you to renew the app to the latest version.
-Here’s how it looks like:
+Here’s what it looks like:

 How to get rid of BeAware

-There are several steps to eliminating the BeAware adware.
+There are several steps you may want to take to remove BeAware from Mac.
 First, you need to delete any suspicious programs and malware-related components from your Mac.
 Next, it’s time to get your browsers back by reconfiguring them and removing the shady extensions.